 During your self-isolation period, you will not be able to leave your flat for any reason until after it has finished.
 This is to protect you, your flatmates and the wider UAL community, as well as members of the public.

 If at any point during your self-isolation period you also develop possible Coronavirus symptoms, please call your halls site mobile straight away to inform the Halls team.
 Please also complete the Coronavirus symptoms tracker, by following this QR code on the poster in your flat kitchen.

 What you should do throughout your self-isolation

-- Avoid shared spaces as much as possible and return to your room after using a shared space.
+- Minimise contact with your flatmates by avoiding shared spaces as much as possible and return to your room after using a shared space.
 If someone is in your shared kitchen/bathroom/laundry room, you should return later.

 - After using a shared space, make sure that you clean any areas that you have touched.